RYunisov/atomic-notes/linux/ssh/README.md

 $ ssh-copyid -l <username> <target_host>
 ```

-### Connect to host through load-balancer
+### Connect to host through LoadBalancer

-* Load Balancer have to know about HostSNI which passing in request;
+* LoadBalancer have to know about HostSNI which passing in request;
-* Resolve will be running on Load Balancer side;
+* Resolve will be running on LoadBalancer side;
 * Source host might carreless about `target_host` FQDN.

 Scheme: